queryluke/masseffect-5e-data/data/powers/ballistic-blades.md

   - id: bleeding-blades
     name: Bleeding Blades
     text: >-
-      On a hit, the target takes an additional 3d12 damage at the start of its turn due to blood loss.
+      On a hit, the target takes an additional 3d12 damage at the start of its next turn due to blood loss.
 This damage bypasses shields.
     mechanics:
       - damage: